lycus/mci/docs/intrinsics.rst

 0     All Windows systems.
 1     All Linux systems.
 2     Mac OS X (and other Darwin systems).
-3     All BSD systems.
-4     FreeBSD.
+3     FreeBSD.
-5     OpenBSD.
+4     OpenBSD.
-6     Solaris.
+5     Solaris.
-7     AIX.
+6     AIX.
-8     GNU Hurd.
 ===== ====================================

 get_endianness